dawdom34/MoviePact/README.md

   ![my_tickets](https://user-images.githubusercontent.com/79845962/233987130-030708ab-ec6e-4734-abe7-5268742dc60e.jpg)

+- ### API
+  The application has implemented RESTful api created with django rest framework.
+The API supports all the above-described functionalities

 ## Setup (Windows)
 1. Create virtual environment and activate it.
 To do this open cmd and execute commands below
 ```bash